Supplements

 One of the rising stars in the protein supplement world is Peanut Protein, a plant-based alternative to whey protein.
 This plant protein powder is on the rise thanks to its high digestibility and mixability.
 We all know how plant proteins can be, let’s be honest, grainy, but let me assure you that peanut protein powder is a game-changer.
 Plus, the protein content in peanut protein powder is high, and it also contains healthy unsaturated fats.
 Peanut protein supplement is also delicious and provides a wide range of health benefits.

-The Benefits of the Peanut Protein
+The Benefits of Peanut Protein

 Peanut protein stands out as an excellent plant-based option due to its high protein content and low carbohydrate levels.
 In 100g of raw peanuts, you'll get between 22-30% of your calories from protein, and only 13-16% from carbohydrates.
 This means each 100g serving delivers about 25.8g of protein, along with healthy fats and key vitamins and minerals.